Gangonator/org.openhab.binding.shelly/README.md

 * The polling frequency is way to high and needs to be optimized by utilizing the event callback when sensor data has changed, req. the fix above
 * Some channels might be missing, some need some fixes.
 If you see something post on the forum or send me a PM.
 * The event trigger channel is not yet implemented - this will trigger a notification to an OH rule each time an event is received
+* http authentication is currently not implemented, this means you have to disable http auth for the build-in web server
 * The binding starts one update thread per device, this needs to be consolidated making the device handling more efficient